Joaovtmendes/portfolio/README.md

 - 👨‍🎓I have a degree in business administration and am currently pursuing a master's degree in data engineering

-- 💰 I work in a chain of confectioneries as a business analyst mainly with power bi, excel, sql and scrum
+- 💰 I worked in a chain of confectioneries as a business analyst mainly with power bi, excel, sql and scrum

-- 🔭 I am currently working on a project as a data analyst for an international event called Genfest
+- 🔭 I recently worked on two projects as a data analyst for an international event called Genfest and for a company called CBS Dance Factory

 - 👨‍💻 In 2022, I began my transition to the technology area.
 I started as a business analyst and later took on a position of trust, acting as the manager of one of the company's units.